alinobrasil/palmpay/readme.md

 ## Architecture
 ![Image](palmpay.drawio.png)

-This project will have a backend server that stores and authenticates palm images.
+This project has a backend server that stores and authenticates palm images, and also executes transactions.

 The customer's interface allows them to register palm and set max allowance for PalmPay's smart contract to spend their PyUSD.

-The store/seller will have an interface that allows them to enter amount to charge and then scan the customer's palm.
-If there's a matching palm then the server will initiate a transaction.
+The store's interface allows them to enter amount to charge and then scan the customer's palm.
+If there's a verified palm then the server will create a transaction.
+As long as the amount is within the user's allowance it'll go through.

+## Disclaimer
+Don't use this in production.
+At least not yet.